Circular orders: topology and continuous actions: Circular and linear orders: basic properties

 \section{Circular and linear orders: basic properties}

 The axiomatic approach (using ternary relations) to circular order goes back to E. V. Huntington \cite{Hunt16,Hunt24}.
 A geometric formulation using separation was later given by H.S.M.
 Coxeter.
-A cyclical ordering relation was independently introduced by E. Čech \cite{Cech}, which later inspired subsequent works of L. Rieger.
+A cyclic ordering relation was independently introduced by E. Čech \cite{Cech}, which later inspired subsequent works of L. Rieger.
 A standard example of a circularly ordered space is the circle $\T$.
-An abstract circular (some authors prefer the term \textit{cyclical}) order $R$ on a set $X$ can be defined as a certain ternary relation.
-Intuitively, a circular order can be seen as a linear order ‘wrapped around’ into a circle.
+An abstract circular (some authors prefer the term \textit{cyclic}) order $R$ on a set $X$ can be defined as a certain ternary relation.
+Intuitively, a circular order can be seen as a linear order ``wrapped around" into a circle.
+We recall one of the main definitions of circular orders.